carpit680/10xCode/README.md

+# _Containered ROS2 Development Environment_

+## Method1: Dev Container in vscode with GUI passthrough (Tested on x86 Ubuntu)
+This sets up ROS2 Dev Container with Rviz2, Ignition Gazebo, Moveit2, Nav2, SLAM Toolbox and other dependencies.

+### Setup Instructions

+1. Install Dev Container VSCode extension and Remote Development Extension pack

+2. Clone the repository.

+3. VSCode should ask you to reopen the directory in dev container.
+Or you can invoke `Dev Containers: Reopen in Container` from command panel in VSCode.

+4. You will need to source ROS2 using `source /opt/ros/humble/setup.bash` for now.

+5. Any GUI application can then directly be run using the terminal.

-# Development Container for ROS 2 on Apple Silicon
+## Method2: Development Container for ROS 2 via RDP (Tested on x86 Ubuntu and arm64 M2 Mac)
-This Dockerfile is designed to create a Docker container specifically for ROS 2 Humble, optimized for M1/M2 Macs (ARM64 architecture).
+This Dockerfile is designed to create a Docker container specifically for ROS 2 Humble.

-## Getting Started

 ### Prerequisites
-- Docker installed on your M1/M2 Mac
+- Docker installed on your system
+- User added to docker group

 ### Setup Instructions

-#### 1. **Install Docker for M1/M2 Mac**:
+#### 1. **Install Docker**:
-Follow the official Docker installation guide for ARM64-based Macs.
+Follow the official Docker installation guide.

 #### 2. **Build the Container**:
 Run the build script to build Docker image and install all dependencies.
 This should take around 10-20 minutes.